triplingual/Thesis/making-of/data-cleaning.md

 Info for using ogr2ogr (from GDAL) to [convert shapefiles to GeoJSON](http://vallandingham.me/shapefile_to_geojson.html)

 This [GIS StackExchange question about converting character encodings](https://gis.stackexchange.com/questions/15912/how-to-encode-shapefiles-from-latin1-to-utf-8) can be useful when going from a specific character set to another, including UTF-8.
 I had to do this with some Polish GIS files for the Mary Berg project, as they were in ISO 8859-2.
+This time I didn't seem to have such difficulty with encodings, but I did get a warning during one merge process and ran it again setting `-lco ENCODING=UTF-8`

 ## Make GeoJSON more Readable